 - any other relevant factor they wish to have considered

 These factors need to be addressed to the best of your ability by providing documentary evidence.
-Any claim of hardship needs to be adequately support by proof to satisfy an officer.
+Any claim of hardship needs to be adequately supported by proof to satisfy an officer.
 Without proof, your arguments become allegations and will likely not lead to a successful application.

 Generally, factors relating to a child’s emotional, social, cultural and physical welfare should be taken into account.
 Some examples of factors that you may raise include but are not limited to: